Schroder Charity Trust

 - Sustainability of funding i.e. the charity will not be solely reliant on a grant from the Schroder Charity Trust for their work.

-Grants can be used to cover both core costs and specific project costs, but not large capital appeals.
+Grants can be used to cover both core costs and project costs, but not large capital appeals.